Chapter 1, Introducing the Traffic Management Operating System

 defined on a redundant system.
 You can use the Bridge in Standby

-setting in transparent or translucent modes, or in opaque mode when the global variable Failover.Standby.LinkDownTime
+setting in transparent or translucent modes, or in opaque mode when MAC masquerading is not enabled and when the global variable Failover.Standby.LinkDownTime

 is set to 0

-A host in a VLAN cannot normally communicate to a host in another
+As described earlier, a host in a VLAN cannot normally communicate to a

 A proxied ARP request